 We’ve discussed the good, but it would be irresponsible not to also acknowledge some of the potential downsides associated with in-play horse racing betting.
-It may sound easy to load up on a favourite and then adjust your bets as necessary based on what’s happening on the track, but remember that these advantages also apply to the other punters who will also be betting with you at an exchange.
+It may sound easy to load up on a favorite and then adjust your bets as necessary based on what’s happening on the track, but remember that these advantages also apply to the other punters who will also be betting with you at an exchange.

 There are two key risks that should be noted and accounted for right off the bat.
 The first is the risk of losing money.
 Yes, you’re probably already well-aware of this risk, but in-play betting can accelerate losses if you’re not careful with your money.

 It is true in-play horse racing betting is full of profitable opportunities, but it is also full of unprofitable opportunities.
 It’s easy to find yourself bouncing around between backing one horse, laying another and attempting to respond to what’s happening on the track in front of your eyes with no real plan.
 The problem with this approach is that everyone else you’re betting with will see the same information and prices will adjust just faster than you can respond to a failed hurdle.